 About These Events

-The weekly Imagining Futures Dialogues address urgent issues of who decides what gets to be remembered into the future and how, by presenting new projects that draw on knowledge from multiple regions and practices.
+The weekly Imagining Futures Dialogues addressed urgent issues of who decides what gets to be remembered into the future and how, by presenting projects that drew on knowledge from multiple regions and practices.

-Most Tuesdays between February and June 2022, the Imagining Futures Dialogues will feature two projects with expert teams and respondents with you as audience discussing insights gained from current current work in the field.
-All are welcome!
+Most Tuesdays between February and July 2022, the Imagining Futures Dialogues featured two projects with expert teams, respondents and audience discussing insights gained from current current work in the field.

 Dialogue 2 – 1 March: JC Niala – Developing a community centred Nubian Archive using archival practices; Nicholas Kavishe – Chagga Traditional Songs as Archive of African Traditional Knowledge

 Dialogue 3: Howayda al-Harithy -Community’t Digital Archives: Imagining the Recovery of Karantina; Noel Lwogo – Multivocality in Representing Slavery Heritage in Mikindani, Tanzania [Watch here]

 Dialogue 4: Rebecca Ohene-Asah & George Bosompim – The Heritage of Osofo Dadzie Television Drama; Swedi Mkuta – Survival and Legacy of Trans-generational Memories of Colonialism: Oral Tradition as Archive in Tanzania [Watch here]

 Dialogue 5 – 21st March: Horst Kleinschmidt, Mark Kaplan, Geraldine Frieslaar & Anita Marshall – Archives of resistance: The biography of a personal archive [Watch here]; Dhiaa Kareem Ali – Art and Protest in Iraq’s October 2019 Revolution.